 Tipping in Thailand is not customary, although it may be a gray area due to the increase in tourism.
 In certain areas, people (especially tourists) may tip larger amounts more frequently.
 You should expect to give a small tip of 30~50 ฿ for any help or services offered, such as massages, hotel porters, tour guides, and waiters.

 When dining out, it is acceptable to round up the bill or leave roughly 10% for exceptional service.
 Make sure to give a tip directly to the person helping you, as it is unclear whether the restaurant manager splits tips with their employees.
 Taxi drivers negotiate their own rates and typically round up.
 You can tip extra if you have had a great experience, but this is not mandatory.

 Cover your shoulders and knees at the wat

 Thailand is an incredible country with exceptional street food, colorful events, and astonishing temples.
-I have no doubt that you’ll ease right into a relaxed and comfortable lifestyle as soon as you arrive.
-I encourage you to follow your curiosity– take a walk down the winding alley of street vendors, eat food where other Thai people eat (even if the sign is not in English), and ask questions to uncover stories from the people you meet along the way.
-For more ideas on all of the things you can do in this vibrant country, check out my guide on 33 engaging things you can do in Thailand.
-I’d love to hear about your experience in Thailand, too!
-Do you find this country as captivating as I do?
+We do not doubt that you’ll ease right into a relaxed and comfortable lifestyle as soon as you arrive.
+We encourage you to follow your curiosity– take a walk down the winding alley of street vendors, eat food where other Thai people eat (even if the sign is not in English), and ask questions to uncover stories from the people you meet along the way.
+We’d love to hear about your experience in Thailand, too!
+Do you find this country as captivating as we do?